-If it existed in a bubble, the new 2015 Apple TV would be a stellar product.
+If it existed in a bubble, Apple TV would be a stellar product.
 It offers a steady improvement over its three-year-stagnant predecessor - a device built for the then revolutionary new standard of 1080p - and comes with one of the most premium remotes on the market.

 If there was nothing to compare it to, it'd be hard to point out the number of flaws the system has.
 It doesn't have nearly as much content as other streaming devices have, for example, and Siri recognises less than half the commands on the new Apple TV than it does on iOS, watchOS or OSX.